-4.1.3 Rationale behind the new semantics
+4.1.4 Rationale behind the new semantics

-There are fundamentally three basic objectives behind the semantics specified in section 4.1.2.
+There are fundamentally three basic objectives behind the semantics specified in section 4.1.2 and section 4.1.3.

-- 1. Maintaining an ordered command flow I_T nexus abstraction to the target SCSI layer even with multi-connection sessions. - o Target iSCSI processing of a TMF request must maintain the single flow illusion - steps c & d of the target behavior correspond to this objective. - 2.
-Maintaining a single ordered response flow I_T nexus abstraction to the initiator SCSI layer even with multiconnection sessions when one response (i.e. TMF response) could imply the status of other unfinished tasks from the initiator's perspective. - o Target must ensure that the initiator does not see "old" task responses (that were placed on the wire chronologically earlier than the TMF response) after seeing the TMF response - step e of the target behavior corresponds to this objective. - o Whenever the result of a TMF action is visible across multiple I_T_L nexuses, [SAM2] requires the SCSI device server to trigger a UA on each of the other I_T_L nexuses.
+- 1. Maintaining an ordered command flow I_T nexus abstraction to the target SCSI layer even with multi-connection sessions. - o Target iSCSI processing of a TMF request must maintain the single flow illusion.
+Target behavior in Step.b of section 4.1.2 and Step.a of section 4.1.3 correspond to this objective. - 2.
+Maintaining a single ordered response flow I_T nexus abstraction to the initiator SCSI layer even with multiconnection sessions when one response (i.e. TMF response) could imply the status of other unfinished tasks from the initiator's perspective. - o Target must ensure that the initiator does not see "old" task responses (that were placed on the wire chronologically earlier than the TMF Response) after $% \left(1\right) =\left(1\right) \left(1\right)$ seeing the TMF response.
+Target behavior in Step.d of section 4.1.2 and Step.e of section 4.1.3 correspond to this objective. - o Whenever the result of a TMF action is visible across multiple I_T_L nexuses, [SAM2] requires the SCSI device server to trigger a UA on each of the other

+I_T_L nexuses.
 Once an initiator is notified of such an UA, the application client on the receiving initiator is required to clear its task state (clause 5.5 in [SAM2]) for the affected tasks.
 It would thus be inappropriate to deliver a SCSI Response for a task after the task state is cleared on the initiator, i.e. after the UA is notified.
-The UA notification contained in the first SCSI Response PDU on each affected Third-party I_T_L nexus after the TMF action thus MUST NOT pass the affected task responses on any of the iSCSI sessions accessing the LU - steps e & f of the target behavior correspond to this objective. - 3.
-Draining all active TTTs corresponding to affected tasks before the TMF is acted on.
+The UA notification contained in the first SCSI Response PDU on each affected Third-party I_T_L nexus after the TMF action thus MUST NOT pass the affected task responses on any of the iSCSI sessions accessing the LU.
+Target behavior in Step.e of section 4.1.2 and Step.f of section 4.1.3 correspond to this objective.